Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 	return tmp;

 #### [Leader Following](https://webcourses.ucf.edu/courses/1246518/pages/flocking-and-leader-following?module_item_id=10573471)

+Below is the code I implemented for *leader following*.

 Limited information- based off of the velocity of the other agents -- Is this why there is a leader in the group behaviors